D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models: Preliminary: Generative Inference with KV Cache

 \section{Preliminary: Generative Inference with KV Cache}

-A standard generative inference of LLMs includes prompt encoding and token generation.
+Standard generative inference of an LLM includes two stages: prompt encoding and token generation.

 \textbf{Prompt Encoding}.
-In the prompt encoding stage, a prompt sequence is utilized to generate a KV cache for each transformer layer within LLMs.
+In the prompt encoding stage, a prompt sequence is utilized to generate a KV cache for each Transformer layer within an LLM.
 Consider an input prompt tensor $\mathbf{X} \in \mathbb{R}^{L_{\text{prompt}} \times D}$, where $L_{\text{prompt}}$ represents the length of the prompt and $D$ denotes the hidden dimension of the model.
-For simplicity, the indices for heads and layers have been omitted.
-The key and value tensors are derived as follows:
+For simplicity, the indices for heads and layers are omitted.
+The key and value tensors are derived as: